AbdallaElzedy/Copilot-for-Security/Self-Reflective Benchmarking.md

-# Self-Reflective Benchmarking

-## What is Self-Reflective Benchmarking?

 **Self-Reflective Benchmarking** is a novel evaluation methodology where an AI system participates in discovering its own capabilities and limitations through introspective analysis.